thetaylormcrae/gemmcountyrunners/_pages/landing.md

 - **Saturdays at 9 A.M.** — Community miles
 - **Pop‑up runs** — Announced on Facebook + Instagram

-Come once or come weekly — it’s all good.
+Come once or come weekly.
+This is a space for you!

 ---